-- We obtained management's assessment that supports the Directors conclusions with respect to the disclosures provided around going concern - We considered the appropriateness of management's forecasts by reviewing and assessing assumptions applied by management, assessing historical forecasting accuracy and understanding management's consideration of downside sensitivity analysis - We obtained an understanding of the financing facilities from the finance agreements, including the nature of the facilities, covenants and attached conditions - We compared management's forecasts against post year-end management accounts to assess their accuracy to date - We assessed the facility and covenant headroom calculations, and re-performed sensitivities and stress testing, and - We reviewed the wording of the going concern disclosures, and assessed its consistency with management's forecasts.
+- We obtained the Directors' going concern assessment which includes assessment of the recoverability of on lent funds to the parent.
+As such our work has focussed on the Directors' review of the parent and group business plans. - We considered the appropriateness of management's forecasts by reviewing and assessing assumptions applied by management, assessing historical forecasting accuracy and considered the reasonableness of the range of scenarios included in management's consideration of downside sensitivity analysis - We challenged management on the suitability of the mitigating actions identified in their assessment and the quantum and period ascribed to these mitigating actions - We obtained an understanding of the financing facilities from the finance agreements, including the nature of the facilities, covenants and attached conditions - We assessed the facility and covenant headroom calculations, and re-performed sensitivities and stress testing - We reviewed the wording of the going concern disclosures and assessed its consistency with management's forecasts.